-Also who would have realised that I cleverly booked one day at the waterpark and the following day, had inadvertently booked for the actual theme park… Beard was not best pleased when we had to do the three hour round trip two days on the trot however it has got me out of ever planning a weekend break again 🙂
+Also, who would have realised that I cleverly booked one day at the waterpark and the following day had inadvertently reserved for the actual theme park.
+Beard was not best pleased when we had to do the three hour round trip two days on the trot; however, it has got me out of ever planning a weekend break for a while.

-The one thing I don’t think Beard had considered is the price… at £32.50 an adult and £27.50 a child, it’s not a cheap day out.
-Plus £24 for all your pictures using the Digipass bolt-on and of course the cost of the waterpark at £15 an adult and £10.50 for a child.
-Oh and then there’s the extraordinary golf; £6 an adult and £5 a child.
+With prices at £32.50* an adult and £27.50* a child, it’s not a cheap day out.
+Plus £24* for all your pictures using the Digipass bolt-on and, of course, the cost of the waterpark at £15* an adult and £10.50* for a child.
+Oh, and then there’s the extraordinary golf; £6* an adult and £5* a child.

-Of course, thinking ahead the kids are also going to want to go on those silly games where you win a soft toy bigger than your house For your information, that costs £20 per child – but gives them £50 of games vouchers.
+Of course, thinking ahead, the kids will also want to go on those silly games where you win a soft toy bigger than your house.
+For your information, that costs £20* per child – but gives them £50* of games vouchers.

-So all in, you book for a day and your £257.00 lighter… oh and then there was the £20 each in the gift shop, the obligatory refillable drinks, sugar doughnuts and bag of sweets, plus dinner in The Rollercoaster Restaurant.
-So add another £140 plus more if you decide to go for Fast Track Thus bringing it to a grand total of £397.00 for a family of four*
+So all in, you book for a day and your £257.00* lighter.
+Oh, and then there was the £20 each in the gift shop, the obligatory refillable drinks, sugar doughnuts and bag of sweets, plus dinner in The Rollercoaster Restaurant.
+So add another £140* plus more if you decide to go for Fast Track.
+Thus bringing it to a grand total of £397.00* for a family of four for one day out.

 There’s one thing I’ve never realised before.
 You see, I LOVE rides, rollercoasters and being flung all over the place.
 Primarily I shit my pants at the time but then go back for more.
 Furthermore, I’ve always come off a ride laughing, so I thought I enjoyed this kind of thing, but apparently, my face doesn’t!